-- 3.13 There has been a high level of traffic modelling undertaken for the whole of Hemel Hempstead, taking into account the quantum of new development in and around the town proposed in the Core Strategy.
-This has not highlighted any significant issues that cannot be resolved through off site highway improvements.
-Specific transport proposals are included in the Site Allocations DPD to address the management of the roads and sustainable transport measures.
-In addition, more detailed technical work has been done to look at the Local Allocation site itself. - 3.14 The option of a priority junction access or roundabout onto Link Road (A4147) has been assessed.
-The access point would have capacity for the proposed number of residential units.
+- 3.18 There has been a high level of traffic modelling undertaken for the whole of Hemel Hempstead, taking into account the quantum of new development in and around the town as proposed in the Core Strategy and detailed further within the Site Allocations document.
+Initially carried out in 2013, the modelling work was updated in March 2015 which found no material change in circumstances since 2013.
+Therefore the Local Highway Authority advised that there are no significant issues that cannot be resolved through off-site highway improvement works.
+Specific transport proposals are also included in the Site Allocations DPD to address the management of the roads and sustainable transport measures. - 3.19 In addition, a more detailed traffic study5 (completed in November 2014) has been prepared to consider the Local Allocation site itself.
+Following an appraisal of the site, it concludes that the proposed development of 350 homes could be accommodated within the local traffic and transportation network and that the only viable location for the main vehicular access will be onto the A4147 Link Road subject to the implementation of appropriate mitigation measures as set out within this Master Plan. - 3.20 The option of a priority junction access or roundabout onto Link Road (A4147) has also been assessed.
+The access point will have capacity for the proposed number of residential units.
 Provisions for pedestrians and cyclists to reach existing routes will be required across the Link Road.
-Piccotts End Lane runs through the site and provides a connection for pedestrians and cyclists to Piccotts End on the west and Henry Wells Square and bus services to the east in Grovehill.
-The existing road networks should be well integrated into the new road layout and roads within the site should be designed in accordance with the principles of the Manual for Streets Design guide.

-3.15 There will also be a need for a new bus stop to serve the new development.
+Piccotts End Lane runs through the site and provides a connection for pedestrians and cyclists to Piccotts End to the west and Henry Wells Square and bus services to the east in Grovehill.
+The existing road networks should be well integrated into the new road layout and roads within the site should be designed in accordance with the principles of the Manual for Streets Design guides6 and other relevant guidance7. - 3.21 There will also be a need for a new bus stop to serve the new development.
 The existing bus stops are located in adjoining residential areas.
 The highway authority requires all new residential development to be within 400m walking distance of a bus stop.